liuqx315/Multiscale-pattern/sundials_extensions/doc/arkode/guide/source/c_interface/User_callable.rst

     noise level.
 If the different components have different noise levels, then ``abstol`` should be a vector.
-See the example ``ark_robertson.c`` in the ARKode package, and the discussion of it in the ARKode Examples section :ref:`ark_robertson_root`.
+See the example ``ark_robertson.c`` in the ARKode package, and the discussion of it in the ARKode Examples Documentation [R2013]_.
 In that problem, the three components vary betwen 0 and 1, and have different noise levels; hence the ``atols`` vector therein.
 It is impossible to give any general advice on ``abstol`` values, because the appropriate noise levels are completely problem-dependent.
 The user or modeler hopefully has some idea as to what those noise levels are.